erebos12/java-spring-boot-blueprint/readme.md

+# Prerequisites

+* docker
+* git
+* make

+Compatible for Linux and Mac.

 # Blueprint for JAVA Spring Boot Application

 Running SpringBoot app, including gradle and docker build, with your own naming and initial git commit.
 No need to code anything for that.